ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/amp-to-pwa.md

 ## Make all links on an AMP Page navigate to the PWA

 Chances are that most links on your AMP pages lead to more content pages.
-There are two strategies to make sure that subsequent link clicks result in an "upgrade" to the Progressive Web App, [depending on the way you use AMP]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/discovery.md', locale=doc.locale).url.path}}):
+There are two strategies to make sure that subsequent link clicks result in an "upgrade" to the Progressive Web App, [depending on the way you use AMP](../../../documentation/guides-and-tutorials/optimize-measure/discovery.md):

 ### 1. If you pair your canonical pages with AMP pages